DeltaDynamo/DeltaDynamo.github.io/_blog/java/part1_oops/OOPS2.md

 They’re often used to **implement interfaces or abstract classes on the spot**—especially useful with GUI callbacks or threads.

 In Java, an anonymous class must either implement an interface or extend a class—it cannot stand completely on its own.
 This is because anonymous classes are essentially one-time, unnamed subclasses or implementations created inline.
 You can't declare an anonymous class without a base type, as Java requires a known type to define the structure and contract of the anonymous object.
-So even though the resulting class is anonymous (i.e., has no name in your source code), it still needs to either extend a class (like Object) or implement an interface (like Runnable) to be valid-
+So even though the resulting class is anonymous (i.e., has no name in our source code), it still needs to either extend a class (like Object) or implement an interface (like Runnable) to be valid.

 ---